Controllable Video Generation: A Survey: Controllable Video Generation Models with Various Conditions

 \subsubsection{BEV-Guided Generation}

-Bird's-Eye View (BEV) guided video generation is a critical task for creating controllable and realistic driving scenarios for autonomous systems, leveraging a sequence of top-down semantic maps \( B = \{b_1, b_2, \dots, b_T\} \) to dictate scene layout and object dynamics.
-Earlier works, particularly those based on GANs, explore BEV-conditioned video synthesis methods like DriveGAN~\cite{kim2021drivegan} for generating realistic driving scenarios.
-The field rapidly advances, with diffusion models becoming central to translating these abstract BEV representations into photorealistic videos.
-Foundational works like MagicDrive~\cite{gao2023magicdrive} and its successor MagicDrive-V2~\cite{gao2024magicdrivedit} establish high-fidelity BEV-conditioned video synthesis.
-Subsequent research significantly expands these capabilities.
-For instance, DriveDreamer-2~\cite{zhao2025drivedreamer} focuses on creating interactive simulations, while DiVE~\cite{jiang2024dive} and Delphi~\cite{ma2024unleashing} aim to generate diverse and realistic driving environments.
-Concurrently, methods like DreamForge~\cite{mei2024dreamforge} work towards building high-fidelity world models, Panacea~\cite{wen2024panacea} introduces novel controllable generation techniques, and Seeing Beyond Views~\cite{lu2024seeing} tackles the challenge of generating novel perspectives from limited inputs.
-Despite this progress, significant challenges persist, including ensuring strict geometric consistency between the BEV input and the rendered video, achieving photorealism in object appearance and lighting, accurately simulating complex dynamic interactions, and bridging the semantic gap between the abstract BEV data and the fine-grained details of the visual world.
+Bird's-Eye View (BEV) guided video generation targets controllable and realistic driving scenarios for autonomous systems, where a sequence of top-down semantic maps \( B = \{b_1, b_2, \dots, b_T\} \) specifies scene layout and object dynamics.
+Early GAN-based methods such as DriveGAN~\citep{kim2021drivegan} study BEV-conditioned video synthesis for realistic driving sequences, and recent work establishes diffusion models as a central paradigm for translating abstract BEV representations into photorealistic videos, as illustrated by MagicDrive~\citep{gao2023magicdrive}, MagicDrive-V2~\citep{gao2024magicdrivedit}, DriveDreamer-2~\citep{zhao2025drivedreamer}, DiVE~\citep{jiang2024dive}, Delphi~\citep{ma2024unleashing}, DreamForge~\citep{mei2024dreamforge}, Panacea~\citep{wen2024panacea}, and Seeing Beyond Views~\citep{lu2024seeing}.
+Despite this progress, key challenges remain in geometric consistency between BEV inputs and rendered videos, realistic appearance and lighting, accurate modeling of complex dynamic interactions, and the semantic gap between abstract BEV representations and fine-grained visual details.